-- Approve changes to investment goals, objectives, guidelines, and fees for investment managers as identified in Schedules "A" and "D".
-The Chair is authorized to execute these documents amending Schedules "A" and "D" as approved by the Committee (Schedule "A" relates to investment objectives and guidelines and Schedule "D" relates to fees). - Execute documents related to Board approved limited partnership or private equity transactions. - Increase or reduce existing limited partnership interests up to \$10 million. - Recommend liquidation or restructuring of a portfolio, as approved by the Board, including the hiring of transition managers as required.
-The Chair of the Committee is authorized to execute documents related to the retention of such transition managers. - Manage all proxy voting according to policies formulated by the Committee and approved by the Board. - Recommend liquidation of assets as needed to meet Fund obligations. - Transfer securities for liquidation or write off to an investment manager who will make a determination of final value.
+- Approve Investment Manager changes to investment goals, objectives, guidelines, and fees.
+The Chair is authorized to execute amendments to manager contract documents which amend investment manager contracts related to investment objectives and guidelines and fees). - Execute documents relating to term extensions, change in key man provisions, or other term changes of Board approved limited partnership or private equity investments.. - Increase or reduce existing non-traditional interests up to \$10 million. - Recommend liquidation or restructuring of a portfolio, as approved by the Board, including the hiring of Transition Managers as required.
+The Chair of the Committee is authorized to execute documents related to the retention of such Transition Managers. - Review and manage all Proxy Voting according to policies formulated by the Committee and approved by the Board.
+After consultation with the Investment Advisor, decide on Proxy Voting recommendations for mutual funds or other investor-controlled vehicles owned directly by the Fund. - Recommend liquidation of assets as needed to meet Fund obligations. - Authorize transfer of securities for liquidation or write off to an investment manager who will make a determination of final value.